danishsshaikh/KCCafeteria/README.md

 ## Working 📲

 - Register with us
-- Logged-in with your email and password
+- Logg-in with your email and password
 - Order your food
 - Fill up your account details.
 - You’ll be redirected to an address page